 The club on-air net (callsign: ZL2WB) is on 7055kHz LSB on Sundays at 0930 hrs local time.
-There is also a members net on Tuesday’s and Friday’s at the same time and frequency.
+There is also a members net on Tuesday’s and Friday’s at 0830 hrs on the same band and frequency.
 Members and visitors who are amateur operators are welcome to sign in.
 Listeners are always most welcome.
 Using the online KiwiSDR service (www.kiwisdr.com) can help with receiving stations and makes our nets accessible to non-amateurs.

 Want to get into the hobby?

 We have a programme to help people become amateur operators, to get the knowledge you need over a short period of time to get a licence and get your own call sign.
-Please contact our Chairperson for more information.
+Please contact Mike (our membership rep) for more information.
 In 2023 we have offered two weekend HamCrams.
 We will be holding further HamCrams in 2024.

 The subscription for the 2023/24 year was set at $10 (set in April through our AGM).

 We encourage people to make payment directly into the above account.
-You should identify the deposit with your callsign (or your name if you are not yet licensed) and email the Secretary-treasurer with notification of the payment.
-Payment can be made by cash or cheque at club meetings.
+You should identify the deposit with your callsign (or your name if you are not yet licensed) and email the Secretary-Treasurer with notification of the payment.
+Payment can be made by cash to our Secretary-Treasurer at club meetings.

 All members receive an emailed version of the monthly newsletter.
 Mail out of the newsletter is limited to those without computer access to conserve funds.